Roda JC Kerkrade: Supporters

 Although not the most vocal, the supporters of Roda JC are generally considered to be among the most loyal and well behaved in the Netherlands.
 In the early days of the club, Kaalheide was the club's home ground.
 Initially, supporters could roam free over the terraces.
 However, in the 1970s, fences were placed between the various sections, preventing supporters to move from one stand to the other.
 The fanatical supporters decided to unite at the covered north side stand, creating an old fashioned, atmospheric stand.
 Kaalheide became an infamous stadium for visiting teams.

 Since moving to the Parkstad Limburg Stadium in the summer of 2000, the more fanatical supporters can be found behind the goal on the West side.
 The West Stand was renamed 'Koempel Tribune' (Miner Stand) in September 2014 to honour the fans who remained loyal to the club after the relegation four months earlier.

-Since 1989, there is a close friendship between the supporters of Alemannia Aachen and Roda JC Kerkrade.
+Since 1989, there is a close friendship between the supporters of TSV Alemannia Aachen and Roda JC Kerkrade.
 Fans of both clubs regularly visit each other's games.
+The clubs have the tradition to play a preparation match for the coming season, each and every year.
+It is not uncommon that fans from both clubs get together, march towards the stadium as one group, and walk into a stand as one.
+They cheer and clap for every goal.

 Rivalries

 Roda JC has three provincial rivals, namely Fortuna Sittard, MVV and VVV-Venlo.
 The arch rival is MVV, the team from the provincial capital of Maastricht.
-The Roda JC-MVV rivalry is considered to be the number one rivalry in the Province of Limburg by both sets of supporters.
+The Roda JC-MVV rivalry is considered to be the number one rivalry in the province of Limburg by both sets of supporters.

 During the 1990s, the rivalry between Roda JC and Fortuna Sittard intensified, as both clubs were relatively successful during that period.
-Fanatical supporters of both clubs clash regularly ever since.
-The increased rivalry also created animosity between hooligans of Roda JC and the Belgian Limburg club Genk.
+Fanatical supporters of both clubs have clashed regularly ever since.
+This increased rivalry also created animosity between hooligans of Roda JC and the Belgian Limburg club K.R.C.
+Genk, stemming from the friendship between Fortuna Sittard and K.R.C.
+Genk.

 Due to the distance between Kerkrade and Venlo, the rivalry with VVV-Venlo is considered to be a minor one by the majority of the Roda JC supporters.